Saturday, June 28, 2025

 scene 1

 INT.
-2010 DODGE RAM CREW CAB PICKUP TRUCK - SUNSET
+1985 GMC SIERRA PICKUP TRUCK - SUNSET

 TOM in the driver's seat and WANDA, front passenger, both 70-somethings in festive square dance attire, aim their gaze at the sun setting on the Snowy Range mountains west of Laramie, Wyoming, from where the truck is parked in the highway 130 Overland Trail marker side road.
 Keys in the ignition.
 A house and its attendant barn on the other side of the highway the only structures on the open grassland prairie.
 The last of the sun nearing mountain eclipse